 Chances are you’ve seen RingCentral mentioned before in your online VoIP searches.
 A huge company with a global reach, RingCentral is very much a safe pair of hands, particularly as a Google Voice alternative.

-In our testing, RingCentral scores higher (5/5) for customer support than Google Voice (3.1/5) – you can contact RingCentral by live chat, phone, or email, and there’s 24/7 live support on offer too, as well as onboarding support for new customers.
-There’s no onboarding support for Google Voice, nor live chat or email support, so it didn’t score as highly.
+In our testing, RingCentral’s customer support center came out stronger than Google Voice.
+Users can contact RingCentral by live chat, phone, or email, and there’s 24/7 live support on offer too, as well as onboarding support for new customers.
+In comparison, there’s no onboarding support for Google Voice, nor live chat or email support, so it didn’t score as highly.

 One of the selling points for Google Voice is that it’s easy to use and set up, which our research found to be true for RingCentral as well.
 It’s also worth noting that, just like Google Voice, RingCentral includes unlimited calls to the US and Canada as part of its package.
 As you can see from the image below, the interface is pretty friendly, tidy and won’t take you long to get to grips with: